julep-ai/julep/README.md

   7. Summarize the results,
   8. Send the summary to Discord

-In julep, this would be a single task under 80 lines of code and run fully managed all on its own. <b>Here's a working example:</b>
+In julep, this would be a single task under <b>80 lines of code</b> and run <b>fully managed</b> all on its own.
+Here's a working example:

 ```yaml
 name: Research Agent